ttu/ruuvitag-sensor/README.md

 * Python 3.7+
     * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version

 __NOTE:__ Version 2.0 contains method renames.
-When using a version prior 2.0, check the documentation and examples from [pypi](https://pypi.org/project/ruuvitag-sensor/) or in GitHub switch to the correct release tag from _switch branches/tags_.
+When using a version prior to 2.0, check the documentation and examples from [pypi](https://pypi.org/project/ruuvitag-sensor/) or in GitHub switch to the correct release tag from _switch branches/tags_.

 ### Installation

-Install latest released version
+Install the latest released version
 ```sh
 $ python -m pip install ruuvitag_sensor
 ```

-Install latest development version
+Install the latest development version
 ```sh
 $ python -m venv .venv
 $ source .venv/bin/activate